Apply Filtering to Data Destinations

 Custom Filter Rules

-• Input Expression: This tells the filter which data to look at.
+• Input Expression: This tells the filter the data to match.
 The filter can check a question response, a form name, or a submitter name, for example.
-The use of Data Reference Expression Language is required.
+Use Data Reference Expression Language (DREL) to set up the Input Expression.

 • Filter Expression: This specifies the string to match and must be a Regular Expression.
-Note that the Regular Expression is considered a match if it matches any part of the input.
+The section Custom Filter Rule Examples shows examples of different types of matching.

 Info:When you configure a Data Destination as Repeatable, you can create custom Row Filter Rules for individual rows of a Repeatable SectionClosed A Repeatable Section is a subform that contains a set of related questions.
 The data captured is “repeating”, because the field user can complete the same subform more than once, which creates multiple entries..
-This enables you to control which summary table responses the Destination executes.
+This enables you to control which rows the destination sends.
 The topic Create Filter Rules for Individual Rows in a Repeatable Destination explains Row Filters in more detail.

 Using Special Characters in Custom Filter Rules

-If using a Filter Expression with static text that has reserved characters used in regular expressions, you must escape them out using a \.
-For example, if you try to add a filter rule on an email destination where the filter expression is:
+If using a Filter Expression with static text that has reserved characters used in regular expressions, you must escape them using a backslash (\).

 Custom Filter Rule Examples

-All samples below are based on the same hypothetical "Store Audit" form where a store is given a final rating.
-When a form is submitted, an email data destination should filter data records so that the regional manager is only sent an email if the store fails the audit.
+All of the following examples are based on the same hypothetical “Inspection” form, where a site is given a final rating.
+When a user submits a record, an Email Data Destination filters the results.
+This setup ensures that the regional manager is only sent an email if the site doesn’t pass the inspection.

 Match Contains Exact Match